sergiocollado/potpourri/Notes_on_Linux/notes_on_linux_inner_workings.md

  - **zImage**: bootsect.o + setup.o + misc.o + piggy.o (piggy.o contains the piggy-backed vmlinuz). zImage is bootable because it can decompress and run the kernel it contains.
  - **bzImage**: same as zImage except that it is built slightly differently which enables it to carry bigger kernels.

-For obtaining the bzImage, for the kernel compilation use the command: 'make bzImage'.
+For obtaining the bzImage, for the kernel compilation use the command: 'make bzImage', and that image will be placed at 'arch/<your_arch>/boot/'

 ### Submitting patches